Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Geographe among the top 30% of areas assessed nationwide

-Population forecasts indicate an estimated gain of 376 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+All new constructions were standalone homes, maintaining the area's traditional low density character and appealing to those seeking space.
+With around 68 people per dwelling approval, Geographe exhibits growth area characteristics.
+Population forecasts indicate a gain of 406 residents by 2041.
+Current development patterns suggest new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development